PGBSNH20/spaceparkv2-grupp-5/Documentation/readme.md

 It consists of a few key folders;

 - `Dependencies`: contains the ASP.NET Core and .NET Core frameworks, and some extra packages like Restsharp.
-- `Controllers`: Includes a controller class for each model.
+- `Controllers`: includes a controller class for each model.
 That's where our business logic with all the endpoints sits.
-- `Data`: Is the home of our beloved DbContext.
+- `Data`: is the home of our beloved DbContext.
 Doesn't seem to be much code for the world but without we    would literally loose our connections.
-- `Models`:
+- `Models`: defines our objects Park, Pay, SpacePort, SpaceShip and User.
+- `Docker`: contains our Dockerfile and Docker compose which transforms the API into a container, makes it magically run anywhere but watch it, it's heavy stuff.

+Except these folders we have

 ## Authorization